Can You Get a SBA Loan With a Felony?

 The other factor that must be considered when applying for an SBA loan with a felony is how much time has passed since the applicant’s conviction.
 A recent conviction could sway approval away from the applicant.
 At the same time, older beliefs are more likely to be forgiven if they do not relate directly to running a business or if no new offenses have been committed in the interim period.

-In some cases, applicants can also apply for an expungement of their record which would help boost their chances of getting approved for financing by demonstrating their effort to make changes and move forward positively since their conviction.
+In some cases, applicants can also apply for an expungement of their record, which would help boost their chances of getting approved for financing by demonstrating their effort to make changes and move forward positively since their conviction.

 Ultimately, each application is assessed on its own merits, considering all these factors to determine whether someone with a felony should receive funding from the SBA.
 Suppose you have any questions about your situation specifically.
 In that case, it is best to speak to someone at your local SBA office so you can get accurate information about your eligibility before submitting your application.